Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques

 \section{Acknowledgements}

-We thank Yoji Ohashi and Masahito Ueda for giving advice on the superfluid \he, and Yuta Michimura for information about the quantum technology of gravitational wave detectors and the likely achievements in squeezing.
+We thank Yoji Ohashi and Masahito Ueda for giving advice on the superfluid \he, and Yuta Michimura for giving information about the quantum technology of gravitational wave detectors and the likely achievements in squeezing.
+We thank Satoshi Murakawa and Tomiyoshi Haruyama for their advice on cooling techniques.
 RO also thanks Satoshi Shirai and Keiichi Watanabe for pointing out a typo in the sensitivity calculation.
 SC and HM are supported by the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under the Contract No.\ DE-AC02-05CH1123.
 RO and HS are supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
 DK and HM are supported by the Beyond AI Institute, the University of Tokyo.
 HM is also supported in part by the NSF grant PHY-2210390, by the JSPS Grant-in-Aid for Scientific Research JP20K03942, MEXT Grant-in-Aid for Transformative Research Areas (A) JP20H05850, JP20A203, by WPI, MEXT, Japan, and Hamamatsu Photonics, K.K.